JoshuaKGoldberg/Goldblog/content/blog/how-i-apply-to-conferences/index.md

 ## Thanks

-Much appreciation to [Julie Jones](https://twitter.com/codewithjulie) and [Sylvana Santos](https://linkedin.com/in/sylvanaelizabethsantos) for advice and feedback in writing this post!
+Much appreciation to [Ali Nehzat](https://twitter.com/nehzata), [Julie Jones](https://twitter.com/codewithjulie), and [Sylvana Santos](https://linkedin.com/in/sylvanaelizabethsantos) for advice and feedback in writing this post!